HaxeFoundation/haxe-evolution/proposals/0013-destructor.md

 ## Detailed design

+### Disclaimer

+This proposal is about enabling the compiler to write an equivalent destructor code in the target platform language that support it.
+This is **not intended to be part of the native code**.

 ### Example of implementation

 Taking our log file example, this is how we would implement it using the constructor method: